St. Bridget's Convent, Colombo

 St. Bridget's Convent is a private girls' school in Colombo, Sri Lanka.
-It was founded on 1 February 1902 by the Sisters of the Good Shepherd order, making it one of the earliest Irish mission schools of the Roman Catholic Church in Ceylon.
+It was founded on February 1, 1902 by the Sisters of the Good Shepherd order, making it one of the earliest mission schools of the Roman Catholic Church of Ireland in Ceylon.
 The school today consists of a Montessori school, a primary school and a collegiate school.
-The school is a fee levying school.
-School buildings includes an auditorium.
+It comprises 1324 students taught by a staff of 105 teachers.

 History

-On 1 February 1902, at the request of T. A. Melizan, Archbishop of Colombo, St. Bridget's Convent was established as the second house of the Good Shepherd congregation for the education of young ladies.
+On 1 February 1902, at the request of Dr. T. A. Melizan (Archbishop of Colombo), St. Bridget's Convent was established as the second house of the Good Shepherd congregation for the education of young ladies.
 It was the third school in the Colombo area opened by the nuns.
-The first classes were held at a rented house on Turret Road (Colpetty) called 'The Firs' before moving to the current location, the premises of the former Henley House, Horton Place in 1912.
-Two sisters, Mary of St. Francis Borgia and Mary of Our lady of Lourdes, came from the original Kotahena Convent school (Good Shepherd Convent) to undertake this work.
+The first classes were held at a rented house on Turret Road (Colpetty) called 'The Firs'.
+Two sisters, Sr. Mary of St. Francis Borgia and Sr. Mary of Our lady of Lourdes, came from the original Kotahena Convent school (Good Shepherd Convent) to undertake this work.
+With the opening of the school by the sisters of the Good Shepherd, the vision of Melizan became a reality.